Alexandra R. Klales, PhD, D-ABFA (#123)

 June 29-July 1, 2020 - $350

-This 3-day course focuses on the analysis and interpretation of skeletal trauma encountered in forensic contexts.
+CANCELLED Due to COVID This 3-day course focuses on the analysis and interpretation of skeletal trauma encountered in forensic contexts.
 Topics to be covered include: 1) understanding bone biomechanics, 2) recognizing the signatures of blunt force, sharp force, and high-velocity skeletal trauma, 3) distinguishing abnormal burned body patterns and associated trauma, and 4) differentiating trauma timing in order to distinguish actual trauma from pseudo-trauma and taphonomic factors.
 Training will also be provided on microscopic assessment of trauma.

 Human Osteology